 After the Replacement Hospital opens and once services are moved into it from the existing Hospital Tower and the 1957 Building, the existing Hospital Tower will be demolished as part of the Near-Term Projects at the St. Luke's Campus.
-After demolition of the Hospital Tower, the new St. Luke's MOB would be constructed at that site, also as part of the Near-Term Projects at St. Luke's MOB is expected to occur after 2015.
+After demolition of the Hospital Tower, the new St. Luke's MOB would be constructed at that site, also as part of the Near-Term Projects at St. Luke's.
+Construction of the St. Luke's MOB is expected to occur after 2015.

-The existing uses in the St. Luke's 1957 Building, such as the Emergency Department, surgery, diagnostics and treatment, would be transferred to the Replacement Hospital, and the building environment is limited by a number of factors, such as the gender and diagnosis of the patients, as well as infection control and privacy concerns.

-would be converted from acute care to support use.
+The existing uses in the St. Luke's 1957 Building, such as the Emergency Department, surgery, diagnostics and treatment, would be transferred to the Replacement Hospital, and the building would be converted from acute care to support use.
 The MRI Trailer, and the enclosed passageway connecting it to the 1912 Building, would be removed after construction of the St. Luke's MOB.
 The uses in the MRI Trailer would be transferred to the Replacement Hospital or St. Luke's MOB upon completion.
 Following demolition of the existing Tower, CPMC would then construct a new 104,008 gsf, five-story and approximately 100'-tall St. Luke's MOB approximately in the existing hospital's place.
 The St. Luke's MOB would include medical office space for doctors admitting patients to the hospital, and would include retail, educational, and conference space, along with a four level underground garage with approximately 219 parking spaces.

 Vehicular access to the underground parking garage will be from Cesar Chavez and Valencia Streets.